dataspecer/ds-wdoi/source/README.md

   - Then visit the `docker-compose.yml` file and set up necessary environment variables.
     - Set the internal network to the bridge you have created (we used `wdoi_internal`).
       - The `external` flag means that the definition is outside of the compose file.
-    - See external bridge for the API service which is local to the compose file.(we used `wdoi_external`).
+    - See external bridge for the API service which is local to the compose file (we used `wdoi_external`).
     - See the binding for the `./preprocessing/output` directory for the API service.
     - See the volumes for the databases (local for the compose file).

 In order to run the application in containers run the `docker-compose.yml` which starts the API service and the databases.
 You can then run the container from preprocessing pipeline to make changes to the databases or restarting the API service.